monicagiraldochica/bash_tutorial/docs/files2.md

 As explained in a previous example, to print the first column of `file1.csv` and `file3.csv` combined just use the command `awk` with the list of files to be read (`file1.csv file3.csv`) at the end of the command.
 Then, use `| sort` to organize the output in alphabetical order, and finally use `| uniq` to remove the duplicates.

 In this case, because the strings in `file1.csv` all start by colons, while the values in `file3.csv` don't, then all the values of `file1.csv` will be printed before those of `file3.csv`, because alphabetically, special characters such as `"` go before any letter (including A).
-So, for bash `"B11110455"` goes before `Anonymized ID`.
+So, for Bash `"B11110455"` goes before `Anonymized ID`.

 ```bash
 $ awk -F ',' '{print $1}' file1.csv file3.csv | sort | uniq